Pros

 GET /api/v1/reports/generate?report_type=<iframe src="file:///etc/passwd"></iframe>&format=pdf

-During the reconnaissance, I find two distinct issues:
+I find two issues:

-- The Noise: The API server responds with a detailed
+- Noise: The API returns a

-The JWT misconfiguration is the real vulnerability.
+The JWT issue is the real vulnerability.

 Original Extracted JWT Header & Payload (Decoded):